-Activity Who When Dangerous, Menacing and Restricted Breed Dogs (cont.)
-5. Promote the Department of Primary Industries' "Dangerous Dogs Hotline" on 1300 101 080 between 8am and 6pm for suspected restricted breed dogs.
-LLAO Ongoing 6.
-Provide advice and guidance to dog owners regarding restricted breed dogs and dangerous dogs.
+Activity Who When Dangerous, Menacing and Restricted BreedDogs (cont.)
+5. Promote the Department of Primary Industries' "Dangerous Dogs Hotline" on1300 101 080 between 8am and 6pm forsuspected restricted breed dogs.
+LLAO Ongoing Provide advice and guidance to dog owners regarding restricted breed dogs and dangerous dogs.
 LLC/LLAO Ongoing Overpopulation and High Euthanasia 1.
 Through Council's Pound Service, advertise lost and/or found dogs and cats on Council's website and in local papers.
 Pound Service Provider Ongoing Ensure that notices advertising animals for sale within South Gippsland contain the microchip number for each animal being sold.
 LLAO/LLO Ongoing 3.
 Expand Council's cat trapping program.
-LLO 2017/2018 FY Investigate the extend use of social media to increase the return of lost or impounded animals to their owners.
-LLAO/LLC/CO Dec.
-2017 Domestic Animal Businesses 1.
-Assessment of Council's registration database to proactively identify unregistered Domestic Animal Businesses.
-LLAO/LLO Ongoing Provide Domestic Animal Businesses with educative material to ensure they are kept informed of all new developments and changes to legislation that may affect the operation of their business.
+LLO 2021 Investigate the extend use of social media to increase the return of lost or impounded animals to their owners.
+LLAO/LLC/CO Ongoing Domestic Animal Businesses 1.
+Assessment of Council's registration database, to proactively identify unregistered Domestic Animal Businesses.
+LLAO/LLO Ongoing 2.
+Provide Domestic Animal Businesses with educative material to ensure they are kept informed of all new developments and changes to legislation that may affect the operation of their business.
 LLO April annually or as required Develop a procedure that will allow for all audit inspection documentation to be stored electronically against the license.
-LLAO/LLO Dec.
-2017 Other Matters 1.
-Undertake a review of pound service to determine the direction of Council's pound service post 30 June 2018.
-Manager Regulatory Services Dec.
-2017
+LLAO/LLO 2021 Other Matters 1.
+Undertake a review of pound service in 30 June 2023.
+Management would seek approval from the Chief Executive Officer for a contract extension for an additional year recurring up to five times applicable to 30 June 2028.
+Manager Community Safety 30 June 2023